etanttila/Project-Birdnest/README.md

-This is Ella Anttila's implementation of the assignment (Project Birdnest)[https://assignments.reaktor.com/birdnest/].
+This is Ella Anttila's implementation of the assignment [Project Birdnest](https://assignments.reaktor.com/birdnest/).

 Unfortunately the page does not update the list on it's own at the moment, rather the user has to refresh the page.
 I was not able to implement automatic updation with my knowledge (and the time that I had to implement the solution).
 I suppose one might use Web Sockets to implement the functionality in a way that it would listen to the server, but I don't have experience using Web Sockets.

+I was also unfortunately able to deploy the project online due to technical issues, but it can be run locally with the instructions below.

 Even though the application is quite small and could very well consist of a few files, I have used a folder structure, which would allow the expansion of the service without having to significantly refactor the code.